The Alpha Course

-Hope Community Church has been running the Alpha Course for eighteen years but the course's origins date back to the late 1970s when it began at Holy Trinity Brompton in central London.
+Hope Community Church has been running the Alpha Course for over twenty years but the course's origins date back to the late 1970s when it began at Holy Trinity Brompton in central London.
 Initially, Alpha was a means of presenting the basic principles of the Christian faith to new Christians in a relaxed and informal setting.
 By 1990, when former barrister Nicky Gumbel took over the course, Alpha was a central feature of the church's life.
 It was while leading his second Alpha course that Nicky realised how this simple course could also appeal to non-churchgoers and he adapted the course to give it the kind of feel that would suit this group.

 The Alpha course spread during the 1990s, initially in the UK and then internationally, as more churches and groups found it a helpful way to answer questions about the Christian faith in an informal setting.
 There are now over 33,500 courses worldwide in 169 countries and it is supported by all the major denominations.
 Over 19 million people worldwide have now attended an Alpha course, an opportunity to explore the meaning of life, running in tens of thousands of churches of all denominations across the world.